tarang9211/flights-react-redux/README.md

 <br />

 ### Introduction
+The app is hosted on Heroku and can be found [here](https://flights-react-redux.herokuapp.com/)

 flights-react-redux is a simple flight search engine app that lets a user search for one-way and return flights.

 Since a public Flight API is not used, the data has been manually crafted for the purpose of this search engine.